Mass is not easy to understand.

 For example, you weigh less on the moon than on Earth because the moon's mass is different from Earth's.

-In everyday life, mass and weight are often used interchangeably, but in physics they have different meanings.
+In everyday life, mass and weight are often used one for the other, but in physics they have different meanings.

 No comments: